geoserver/geoserver-history/src/release/README.txt

 The official release of GeoServer 2.0.
 This release contains a minor styling fix but is essentially the same as 2.0-RC2.

-The changelog for this releas can be found at:
+The changelog for this release can be found at:

 http://jira.codehaus.org/browse/GEOS/fixforversion/15874